 The University of New Hampshire’s Paul College of Business and Economics offers a variety of MBA programs, including a Full-Time MBA, Executive MBA, Flexible MBA, and Online MBA.
 Each is delivered by Paul College’s outstanding faculty, backed by a solid alumni network, and filled with experiential learning opportunities for students.
 The school is AACSB-Accredited and boasts a 96% job placement rate for 2015 full-time graduates.

 - Executive – The Executive MBA program is a fast-paced program that is structured for working professionals with years of working experience.
-Classes are delivered every other Friday and Saturday at the Sheraton Harbourside in Portsmouth.
+Classes are delivered every other Friday and Saturday at the Sheraton Harborside in Portsmouth.
 Class sizes are small and designed to encourage teamwork and networking.
-The accelerated program is built on a cohort model and begins every September, and includes a residency in New York as well as a ten-day residency abroad.
-All classes are taught by UNH’s distinguished faculty, and the program emphasizes analytical tools, skills, and concepts for management.
+The accelerated program is built on a cohort model and begins every September, and includes a residency in New York and a ten-day residency abroad.
+UNH’s distinguished faculty teach all classes, and the program emphasizes analytical tools, skills, and concepts for management.
 The program is 19 months in length and requires 17 core courses.

 - Flexible – The Flexible MBA requires ten core courses and six electives.
 It is designed for students who need maximum flexibility, such as working professionals or parents, and can be completed in less than two years.
 Classes are taught in the evenings from 5:30 to 9:15 at three locations: UNH’s main campus in Durham, UNH’s satellite campus in Manchester, and online.
 Specializations include entrepreneurial venture creation, financial management, hospitality management, and marketing and supply chain management.